 horsepower = weight × (speed ÷ 234)3

-The weight is the vehicle weight in pounds and the speed is the max speed in the quarter-mile in miles per hour.
+The weight is defined as the weight of the vehicle in pounds (including the driver, any passengers, and additional weight being carried) and the speed is defined as the maximum speed reached at the end of the quarter-mile/400-meter run in miles per hour.

 For example, let’s calculate horsepower for a vehicle weighing 3,750 pounds with a quarter-mile speed of 100 mph.

 horsepower = 3,750 × (100 ÷ 234)3